-

 If it is a fused pointer-authentication-and-return (e.g. RETAA), we have

-to generate a new authentication instruction in place of the Return.
+to generate a new authentication instruction.